OUTBREAK: Mpox

 Mpox is a zoonotic infectious disease caused by the monkeypox virus (MPXV), an Orthopoxvirus belonging to the same genus as smallpox.
 MPXV was discovered in 1958, with the first human infection identified in 1970 in the Democratic Republic of Congo (DRC).
 There are two known clades of MPXV: clade I and clade II (subdivided into clade IIa and clade IIb); with clade I generally considered more virulent than clade II.

-MPXV can be transmitted human-to-human by close contact and via animal-to-human transmission occurring through direct contact with infected animals or consumption of infected, undercooked bushmeat.
+MPXV can be transmitted from human-to-human via close contact with an infected person's skin, bodily fluids, or contaminated objects and from animal-to-human transmission through direct contact with infected animals or consumption of infected, undercooked bushmeat.
 The natural reservoir is currently not known.
 Although a mild disease in most, children, pregnant women, and people with a weakened immune system are at higher risk of complications and death.

 In May 2022, mpox spread beyond the eleven previously known endemic West and Central African countries and caused a global outbreak.
 This was driven predominantly by sexual transmission of the clade IIb MPXV and heavily affected men who have sex with men.